thanmai670/thanmai670/README.md

 Hey there!
 I'm Thanmai! 👋 I'm a seasoned software engineer with a passion for innovation and problem-solving.
-Previously, I contributed to groundbreaking projects at Aqarios GmbH, specializing in quantum compute solutions.
+Previously, I contributed to groundbreaking projects at Aqarios GmbH, specializing in Fullstack development.

 👯 With a Master's in Applied Computer Science from SRH Hochschule Heidelberg, I bring expertise in Python, FastAPI, Nodejs, Reactjs, and more.